 - 2) Hive type.
 All bee colonies shall be kept in appropriately sized, designed and maintained apiaries with removable frames, Langstroth type or the equivalent, which shall be kept and maintained at all times in sound and usable condition. - 3) Site colony density. - a.
-Irrespective the zoning district, in no event shall hives be kept on a lot smaller than 10,000 square feet. - b.
+Irrespective the zoning district, in no event shall hives be kept on a lot smaller than 10,000 square feet and one apiary shall be permitted for lots up to 40,000 square feet. - b.
 A maximum of two apiaries shall be permitted on a lot up to 40,000 square feet.
-Lots over 40,000 square feet up to four apiaries are permitted.
+Lots over 40,000 square feet shall be permitted an additional apiary for each additional 40,000 square feet of lot area up to a total of sixfour apiaries are permitted.